Great to have you, Rush Limbaugh here behind the Golden EIB microphone.

 And it's become one of these defining things.

-I served in Vietnam when I was in Vietnam and I'm That's why we joke about, because he tells everybody as often as he can he serve in Vietnam.
+That's why we joke about, because he tells everybody as often as he can he served in Vietnam.

-Look, you have to you can't blame the Egyptians.
+Look, you have to, you can't blame the Egyptians.

 They just threw the Muslim Brotherhood out.

-The Egyptians know how Obama and Kerry feel about the Muslim Brotherhood.
+And the Muslim Brotherhood, the Egyptians know how Obama and Kerry feel about the Muslim Brotherhood.

 They're a little bit more moderate.